Skip to main content

 NameRequiredDescriptionDefault

-project_pathNoProject to revive.
-Auto-detects from cwd.
+project_pathNoProject path to revive.
+Empty = auto-detect from cwd.

-soul_idNoSpecific soul to revive.
+soul_idNoSpecific soul id to revive.
 Empty = latest.

 Output Schema